Augmentations, annuli, and Alexander polynomials

 \section{Flow loops, flow lines, and holomorphic curves}

-In this section we describe in more detail how a knot $K$ has an associated conormal Lagrangian $L_K\subset T^{\ast}\R^{3}$ diffeomorphic to $S^{1}\times\R^{2}$ and a `knot complement Lagrangian' $M_K\subset T^{\ast}\R^{3}$ diffeomorphic to $\R^{3}\setminus K$, as well as non-exact deformations of these Lagrangians.
+In this section we describe in more detail how a knot $K$ has an associated conormal Lagrangian $L_K\subset T^{\ast}\R^{3}$ diffeomorphic to $S^{1}\times\R^{2}$ and a knot complement Lagrangian $M_K\subset T^{\ast}\R^{3}$ diffeomorphic to $\R^{3}\setminus K$, both with natural non-exact deformations.
 We study holomorphic disks in $T^{\ast}\R^{3}$ with boundary on $L_{K}$ or $M_{K}$, and annuli and strips with one boundary component on $\R^3$ and the other on $L_{K}$ or $M_{K}$.
-For $M_K$, we establish a 1-1 correspondence between these holomorphic annuli and disks, and Morse flow loops and flow lines in $\R^3 \setminus K$, respectively.
-The proof uses \cite{EkholmFlowTrees} but avoids much of the complications there since our Lagrangian submanifolds here have fronts without singularities.
+For $M_K$, we establish a 1-1 correspondence between holomorphic annuli and disks, and Morse flow loops and flow lines in $\R^3 \setminus K$, respectively.
+The proof uses \cite{EkholmFlowTrees}, but avoids many of the complications there since the Lagrangians here admit fronts without singularities.